wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Changed: the method of rendering widget boxes not to use *display:none* for different screen max-widths.

 = 1.1.1.2 - 04/23/2013 =
 * Added: the option to decide whether ID attributes should be removed or not.
-* Fixed: an issue that updating option items of the General Options removed the some of the internal settings.
+* Fixed: an issue that updating option items of the General Options removed some of the internal settings.
 * Added: the edit icon in the Manage page.

 = 1.1.1.1 - 04/22/2013 =